 Cuba - 2003

 Students are required to expose themselves to and reflect upon social and economic otherness; national and cultural otherness; racial and ethnic otherness; ideological otherness; ecclesiastical otherness.
-Such experience and reflection include what otherness means for oneself personally and vocationally, and also for the church, its nature, vocation, and ministry.
+Such experience and reflection include what otherness means personally and vocationally, and also for the church, its nature, vocation, and ministry.